top of page

 Formal labor contracts and boosting the economy

-Formal labor contracts will also help the government to collate data related to the level of employment, underemployment, unemployment, so that appropriate measures and effective strategies can be drawn to boost the economy.
-Peter Drucker rightly remarked, “what gets measured gets managed”.
+Formal labor contracts will also help the government to collate data related to the level of employment, underemployment, and unemployment so that appropriate measures and effective strategies can be drawn to boost the economy.
+Peter Drucker rightly remarked, “What gets measured gets managed”.

 bottom of page